Belisarius: Return to Italy

 Totila was enjoying great success in his recent sieges.
 Herodian, commander of a garrison, surrendered very quickly to the Goths, having seen the unfavorable treatment Justinian had given Belisarius after his recent Persian campaign.
 By now the Goths had acquired enough strength to move on Rome.
 Like Herodian, the commander of the Roman garrison, Bessas, was afraid of poor treatment or even being prosecuted after the siege was lifted.
 As a result, he remained idle when Belisarius ordered him to assist in the relief of the city.
 When Belisarius attempted to assist the city with supplies, he came up against a blockade on the Tiber.
 He overcame this using a siege tower with a boat on top.
 The boat was filled with burnable materials, so when it was thrown into one of the Gothic towers in the middle of the blockade, the entire garrison died either on impact or because of the fire.
 Belisarius had left a force under Isaac the Armenian to guard Portus with orders not to leave the city under any circumstances.
 Now Belisarius heard he had been captured and rushed back to Portus.
 Isaac had left the city and was captured outside its walls, and the city was safe.
 With surprise lost, no assistance from Bessas or John, who was blocked off in Calabria, and with little resources, Belisarius wasn't able to prevent Totila from eventually capturing the city.
-However, it is worth noting a letter that Belisarius wrote to Totila, according to Procopius, reportedly prevented Totila from destroying Rome:While the creation of beauty in a city which has not been beautiful before could only proceed from men of wisdom who understand the meaning of civilization, the destruction of beauty which already exists would be naturally expected only of men who lack understanding, and who are not ashamed to leave to posterity this token of their character.
+However, it is worth noting a letter that Belisarius wrote to Totila, according to Procopius, reportedly prevented Totila from destroying Rome:While the creation of beauty in a city which has not been beautiful before could only proceed from men of wisdom who understand the meaning of civilisation, the destruction of beauty which already exists would be naturally expected only of men who lack understanding, and who are not ashamed to leave to posterity this token of their character.